rajarajank96/DateTimePickerDialog/README.md

 2. Date and Time change listeners.
 3. SetDateTime which loads preset date and time.
 4. Options to customise picker themes and tab colours, tab text colours, etc.
+5. It has 2 modes - Calendar mode and spinner mode.

 In this widget, view pager 2 is used that enables user to swipe between the tabs.
 Tab layout is used which holds the 2 fragments DATE and TIME.
 These fragments reside inside a dialog which itself is a fragment, the Dialog fragment.